 Product Quality

 For successful switchover between phases, make sure the mold cavity fills correctly (completely filled).
-Transition only when it’s ready for packing; otherwise you risk defects like voids, uneven wall thickness 3or incomplete parts because material flow hasn’t finished.
+Transition only when it’s ready for packing; otherwise you risk defects like voids, uneven wall thicknessor incomplete parts because material flow hasn’t finished.
 But don’t wait too long either—as pressure builds up there is a risk of cosmetic problems such as warping due to excessive flashing while still in mold.

 Dimensional Stability